 Calling Config::new and Handling Errors

-In order to handle the error case and print a user-friendly message, we need to update main to handle the Result that Config::new is now returning as shown in Listing 12-10.
-We’re also going to implement by hand something that panic! handled for us: exiting the command line tool with an error code of 1 .
+In order to handle the error case and print a user-friendly message, we need to update main to handle the Result being returned by Config::new, as shown in Listing 12-10.
+We’re also going to take the responsibility of exiting the command line tool with a nonzero error code from panic! and implement it by hand.
 A nonzero exit status is a convention to signal to the process that called our program that our program ended with an error state.

 Filename: src/main.rs